nokia/danm/user-guide.md

 If a Pod does not ask DANM to allocate an IP, or the network does not define the necessary parameters; the delegation automatically falls back to the "ipam" defined in the static config file.
 **Note**: DANM can only integrate static backends to its flexible IPAM if the CNI itself is fully compliant to the standard, i.e. uses the plugin defined in the "ipam" section of its configuration.
 It is the administrator's responsibility to configure the DANM management APIs according to the capabilities of every CNI!
 ##### IPv6 and dual-stack support
-DANM's IPAM module, and its integration to dynamic backends -IPVLAN, MACVLAN, and SR-IOV CNIs- support both IPv6, and dual-stack (one IPv4, and one IPv6 address provisioned to the same interface) addresses!
+DANM's IPAM module supports both pure IPv6, and dual-stack (one IPv4, and one IPv6 address provisioned to the same interface) addresses with full feature parity!
 To configure an IPv6 CIDR for a network, network administrators shall configure the "net6" attribute.
+Similarly to IPv4 addess management operators can define a desired allocation pool for their V6 subnet via the "allocation_pol_v6" structure.
 Additionally, IP routes for IPv6 subnets can be configured via "routes6".
 If both "cidr", and "net6" are configured for the same network, Pods connecting to that network can ask either one IPv4 or IPv6 address - or even both at the same time!

-That being said, network administrators using IPv6, or dual-stack features need to be aware of the current restrictions of the solution:
-* dynamic IPs are randomly allocated from the defined IPv6 subnet according to the following algorithm:
-  * the IP is prefixed with the net6 parameter of the network
-  * MAC address is randomly generated for the EUI64
-* the smallest supported IPv6 subnet is /64
-* allocation pools cannot be defined for IPv6 subnets

 This feature is generally supported the same way even for static CNI backends!
-However guaranteeing that every specific backend is compabile and comfortable with both IPv6, and dual IPs allocated by an IPAM cannot be guaranteed by DANM.
+However the promise that every specific CNI plugin is compatible and comfortable with both IPv6, and dual IPs allocated by an IPAM cannot be guaranteed by DANM.
 Therefore, it is the administrator's responsibility to configure the DANM management APIs according to the capabilities of every CNI!
 #### DANM IPVLAN CNI
 DANM's IPVLAN CNI uses the Linux kernel's IPVLAN module to provision high-speed, low-latency network interfaces for applications which need better performance than a bridge (or any other overlay technology) can provide.